Olekssi56/Olekssi56/README.md

 # About Me: lovely-tiger

-👋 Hi, I am a blockchain development and a smart contract auditor with a strong background in web development and a passion for blockchain technology.
+👋 Hi, I am a blockchain developer and a smart contract auditor with a strong background in web development and a passion for blockchain technology.

 ## 🌟 Major Highlights